FilipM13/covid19-vaccination-analysis/README.md

 ![country_vaccine_count](https://raw.githubusercontent.com/FilipM13/covid19-vaccination-analysis/main/country_vaccine_manufacturer/country_vaccine_count.png)
 <small>Bar chart generated with count_vaccine_country.py</small>

-## In which country the vaccination programme is more advanced?

 ## Where are vaccinated more people per day in terms of percent from entire population?
 <small>Files corresponding to this part are stored in vaccinated_per_day folder</small>